286897655/trace-out/README.md

 * `pretty_output::LITTLE` - big-endian byte order
 * `pretty_output::BIG` - little-endian byte order

-The name is an abbreviation of 'memory'.
+The name is an abbreviation of "memory".

 `$f` - print function call and return labels.
 Should be used inside a function.
 Automatically shifts indentation of the output.
-The name is an abbreviation of 'function'.
+The name is an abbreviation of "function".

 `$return <expression>` - print value of `epxression` passed to the return statement.